How to travel in Spain by bus

 Santander to Fuente Dé

 Travel from Cantabria’s coastal capital to the wild and pastoral landscape of Picos de Europa National Park.
-You will need to stop in Potes to get a second bus to Fuente Dé, but from here you can take the cable car and continue your automobile-free journey all the way up to the mountaintop.
+You will need to stop in Potes to get a second bus to Fuente Dé, and from here, take the cable car and continue your automobile-free journey all the way up to the mountaintop.

 Tips for traveling by bus in Spain

-Throughout Spain, autonomous mobility is a priority and although it might vary between cities and different bus lines, most services are accessible for passengers with disabilities.
-Urban buses in Madrid and Barcelona have designated areas for wheelchairs and regional buses are often equipped to accommodate wheelchair users, even including discounted fares for companions.
-However, this is a case of “usually” and not “always” so it’s still strongly advised to research the service provider beforehand to confirm.
+Throughout Spain, autonomous mobility is a priority, and although it may vary by city and bus line, most services are accessible for passengers with disabilities.
+Urban buses in Madrid and Barcelona have designated areas for wheelchairs, and regional buses are often equipped to accommodate wheelchair users, even including discounted fares for companions.
+However, this is a case of “usually” and not “always,” so it’s a good idea to do your homework and confirm ahead of time.

 Explore related stories